Wise Quackers: Production notes

 The film makes several references to African-American slaves for comedic effect, and has Daffy uttering the line "Tote dat barge!
 Lift dat bale!" from the song Ol' Man River.
 Warner Bros' films dropped the use of racist caricatures at the end of the 1940s; this is the last Daffy Duck cartoon to include stereotyped imagery of black people.
+The bit where Daffy pretends that Elmer is about to whip him (and thus disguises himself as Abraham Lincoln to scold him) was later reused in the 1953 Bugs Bunny-Yosemite Sam short Southern Fried Rabbit.